-Very simply, we replicate the process that happens naturally in the atmosphere with our system on the ground if the conditions are right.
+Very simply, Our snowmaking systems replicate the process that happens naturally in the atmosphere on the ground if the conditions are right.
 We create the proper water droplets and create a nucleation site for the water droplets so they can freeze and form snow flakes.

 Simply put, the outside wet-bulb temperature must be 27°F (-3°C) or below to make snow.
 Just below this temperature, the snow can be water-heavy and dense.
 The optimal wet bulb temperature for snowmaking is 20°F (-7° C) and below.
 Wet-bulb temperature is calculated with air temperature and relative humidity.
-See the Weather Charts under Info to calculate wet-bulb temperature.
-Click Here
+Visit our snowmaking weather chart to calculate wet-bulb temperature needed for making snow.

 Along with temperature, the wind is a secondary consideration.
 If the wind is blowing continuously at 15+ mph, snowmaking may be difficult.
 Snow will be formed, but it will likely deposit somewhere other than your backyard.
 If the wind is blowing, facing the water spray plume with the wind direction gives the best results.